Walchand-Linux-Users-Group/gitbook/README.md

 ### Guidelines:

-1. Each branch refers a space on Gitbook.
+1. Each branch maps to a space on Gitbook.

-2. Do not merge any branch to any other branch(already protected using Github branch rules).
+2. Do not merge any branches(already protected using Github branch rules).

 3. Do not update sub-domains connected to spaces as they are interlinked and can cause errors.

 4. We recommend Gitbook UI to update the content.

-5. Main branch is not being used by Gitbook 🎉
+5. Main branch is not being used by Gitbook, so if assets related to gitbook can be stored on main branch 🎉